8go/matrix-commander/README.md

                         decryption keys with --key-dict.
 If --key-dict is not set, not decryption is attempted; and the data might be stored in encrypted fashion, or might be plain-text if the --upload skipped encryption with --plain.
+See tests/test-upload.sh for an example.
   --delete-mxc DELETE_MXC [DELETE_MXC ...]
                         Delete one or multiple objects (e.g. files) from the content repository.
 You must provide one or multiple